Big tech companies offer millions after Heartbleed crisis

 Open source software refers to programs developed by groups of developers spread across the globe, who seek community involvement to improve the code.
 Companies are typically free to incorporate such code in their products without paying any fees to volunteer developers who maintain the code.

-Some types of open-source software, such as Linux and the MySQL database, have versions that are sold by companies such as Red Hat Inc (RHT.N) and Oracle Corp (ORCL.N), which offer premium services such as updates and help-desk support.
+Some types of open-source software, such as Linux and the MySQL database, have versions that are sold by companies such as Red Hat Inc and Oracle Corp, which offer premium services such as updates and help-desk support.

 The Core Infrastructure Initiative expects to offer one or more of the small crew of OpenSSL developers full-time jobs working on the project through fellowships, Zemlin said in an interview.